-Trusts may operate their Pharmacy LFG in different ways depending on the size of the organisation.
-Holding the LFG with full membership may require the entire department, therefore each organisation will organise their LFG differently, and may rely on representatives from many different groups, e.g. trainee pharmacist designated supervisors, PTPT educational supervisors, dispensary practice supervisors.
+Trusts may operate their Pharmacy LFG in different ways depending on the size of the organisation because holding the LFG with full membership may require the entire department, and may rely on representatives from many different groups, e.g. foundation trainee pharmacist designated supervisors, PTPT designated educational supervisors and practice supervisors.
 Smaller trusts may hold joint LFGs with other local trusts; agreements will need to be made to ensure confidentiality and quality assurance.